Noxtal/writeups.noxtal.com/posts/2020-06-14-nahamcon-officialbusiness.md

     return response
 ```
-This function takes three arguments: user, which is the username, its password and a boolean value that tells the program if this user is an admin or not.
+This function takes three arguments: user, which is the username, the user's password and a boolean value that tells the program if this user is an admin or not.
 First, this function creates the *cookie* variable, a dictionary containing all three parameters.
 Then to this is appended the digest key with a hash value determined by the app secret key and the cookie variable.
 This is probably to ensure that the cookie is valid or not.
-It could make the task a lot more difficult...
+It could make the task a lot more difficult, because we don't know the secret key...

-Then, that cookie variable is turned to a JSON string and is turned to hexadecimal, creating the *"auth"* cookie which is passed in the request.
+Then, that cookie variable is turned to a JSON string and is turned to hexadecimal, creating the *auth* cookie which is passed in the request.

 Now, we need to find where the cookie is detected as valid or not, to trick the server.
 In the *index* function, we can find that bit of code:
 ```python